Planting the Seed

 Cultivating a love of learning starts with early childhood education

-A Q&A with Lauren Mactas, Director of Early Childhood and Kindergarten Programs
+A Q&A with Lauren Mactas, Head of Early Learning

 In September, Chilton House opened its doors to its 2s program, embracing founder Elisabeth Morrow’s educational philosophy in educating even the youngest of learners.